aroute/roct/README.md

 The primary goal of this solution is to use Microsoft Visual Studio Code's Remote Container extension to run a remote container in an OpenShift cluster.

-The solution uses IBM File or Block (for ROKS clusters) and managed-nfs-storage (Technology Zone).
+The solution integrates with IBM File or Block storage provisioner (for managed-hosted Classic OpenShift cluster) and NFS provisioner (for Technology Zone's Classic OpenShift cluster).
+The integration with Virtual Private Cloud (VPC) with OpenShift Data Foundation (ODF) is forthcoming.

-📝 For the initial setup, this solution assumes you already have `oc` client installed on your laptop (Mac/Windows/Linux).
+📝 For the initial setup, this solution assumes you already have `oc` client and VS Code installed (Mac/Windows/Linux).

-# ⛔️ Choose one: Manual or Automated
+## ⛔️ Choose one: Manual or Automated

 ## Manual Installation (MacOS/Linux)